magomimmo/modern-cljs/doc/tutorial-05.md

 ClojureScript:modern-cljs.shopping>
 ```

-Ops, the `init` function assigned as value for the `window` `onload`
+Oops, the `init` function assigned as value for the `window` `onload`
 property is not the one we just defined, but the `init` function we
 defined to initialize the previous `loginForm`.

 What just happened has to do with the Google Closure Compiler
 (i.e. cljsbuild).
-It gets every CLJS file from `:source-path` keyword we
+It gets every CLJS file from `:source-path` keyword
-set in the very first [tutorial][10] and compiles all of them in the
+we set in the very first [tutorial][10] and compiles all of them in
-"js/modern.js" file we set in the same tutorial as the value of the
+the "js/modern.js" file we set in the same tutorial as the value of
-`:output-to` option of `lein-cljsbuild` plugin.
+the `:output-to` option of `lein-cljsbuild` plugin.

-To temporarily solve this problem, evaluate the `(init)` function in the brepl as follows:
+To temporarily solve this problem, evaluate the `(init)` function in
+the brepl as follows:

 ```bash
 ClojureScript:modern-cljs.shopping> (init)